HackClubRAIT/Frontend-Owls/HTML/HTML_BlockAndInlineElemtns.md

 HTML Elements are defined into two types:
 1. Inline Elements
 2. Block Elements

 They define the default display property of the particular HTML element.

 # Inline Elements
 Inline Elements are those elements that occupy the space and width as what is required to them.
-An Inline Ekement does not start with a next line.
+An Inline Ekement does not start with a new line.

 Example of Inline Elements present in HTML are:<br>
 `<a>`, `<span>`, `<input>`, `<audio>`, `<button>`, `<textarea>`, `<img>`, `<select>`